About the Doctoral Training Centre

 Why Arts and Dementia?

 Without greater knowledge and evidence about the arts and dementia, people living with dementia and their families cannot make informed choices.
 It is difficult for service providers and artists to help people with dementia and their carers to live well with dementia, as commissioners cannot justify expenditure on arts-as-interventions.
 The TAnDem PhD studentships are designed to remedy this gap in scientific knowledge and understanding.
 All of the proposed studentships will have a common focus on advancing knowledge about the impact of engagement with creative activities on people with all stages of dementia and on their family and professional carers.
-Please see below for details of topics and supervisors.
+Please see the relevant webpages for details of students and topics, supervisors and management team.
 One unique aspect of TAnDem is that it offers the complementary resources of two universities to all the PhD candidates.

 About the PhD projects

 There are currently four PhD projects underway, with two additional projects due to start in 2017.
 Each student has a supervisory team consisting of experts from both the University of Nottingham and the University of Worcester.